 After earning an MBA from University of Denver’s Daniels College of Business, she was a management trainee and then a banking officer for FirstBank.
 She graduated from DU, where she was a Boettcher Scholar majoring in English and Spanish and part of the honors program.
 Kaitlin grew up on the eastern plains in rural Wray, Colorado and is now married to Charlie, a cattle rancher from Kit Carson.
 They have one daughter, Sofia.

 Program & Membership Manager

-Mari manages Colorado Association of Funders’ education and training programs, workshops, peer groups, and forums while providing support for the 70+ member organizations.
+Mari manages Colorado Association of Funders’ education and training programs, workshops, peer groups, and forums while providing support for the 85-plus member organizations.
 Mari joins CAF from El Pomar Foundation, where she served as a Program Associate directing several of the Foundation’s community stewardship programs.
-Highlights of her work at El Pomar include directing the Empty Stocking Fund, which raised over $1 million for health and human services agencies in the Pikes Peak Region, supporting the San Luis Valley Regional Council’s grantmaking initiatives, hosting international visitors, and working with the communications team.
+Prior to her work at El Pomar Foundation, Mari coordinated development activities at Intercambio, a nonprofit in Boulder, and taught English as a second language in Taichung, Taiwan through the Fulbright Taiwan program.